 Codependency is a relationship issue in which two people get emotionally and behaviorally invested in each other to the point that they cannot act on their own.
 Almost all the ideas and actions of a co-dependent revolve around their partner.

 2. Shame or Guilt

-Another reason the victim accepts unconscious gaslighting is that they are often overwhelmed by shame and guilt, and so they are unable to question the gaslighting person or know how to deal with it.
+Another reason the victim accepts unconscious gaslighting is that they are often overwhelmed by shame and guilt, so they cannot question the gaslighting person or know how to deal with it.

-Gaslighters strategically distract their victim from the abusive behavior by drawing their attention away from the behavior, often providing an alternative target to cope with.
+Gaslighters strategically distract their victim from abusive behavior by drawing their attention away from it, typically providing an alternative target to cope with.

 3. Past Trauma